hsmoothstone/CSCI-2000U-100568706/README.md

-# csci-2000-class-resources
+# csci-2000-personal

-This respository contains class resources for CSCI-2000U course.
+This respository contains contains my resources for the class csci-2000.